All Episodes

 The places they go to get news, the New York Times is the lead newspaper that all of these websites offer.

-So the millennials are the millennials are not going to the New York Times website per se.
+So the millennials are even, the millennials are not going to the New York Times website per se.

 Some of them probably are.

-But the apps and the various other places they go to get news supply what the New York and then the Huffing and Puffington Post is number two.
+But the apps and the various other places they go to get news supply what the New York Times.

 The Huffing and Puffington Post, by the way, is the equivalent of Air America succeeding, which it didn't.

-But I mean, that's how oddball off the charts extreme it is.
+But I mean, that's how oddball, off-the-charts extreme it is.

 But to a lot of people, it's mainstream.